MohammadDevelop/MohammadDevelop/README.md

-- Hi, I’m @MohammadDevelop
-- I’m interested in AI, DS , Math and ...
+I’m @MohammadDevelop or AmzMohammad. so interested in AI, DS , Math.

 <!---
 MohammadDevelop/MohammadDevelop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.